hackgvl/hackgreenville-com/CONTRIBUTING.md

 php artisan migrate --seed
 ```

+The `migrate --seed` command will generate a default user *admin@admin.com* with a password of _admin_ and fill the states table.

 #### **Running the app**

 In one terminal, run the following command to start the Vite local development server: